-A delicious bread to accompany any dinner - serve warm
+A delicious bread to accompany any meal - best served warm.

 - Preparation time: 20 minutes plus proving

 - Cooking time: 30 minutes to 35 minutes

 700g strong white bread flour

 2 tsp fennnel seeds, toasted and roughly crushed